vendia/blog/posts/2022-11-04-data-sharing-deterministic-databases.md

 1. Conventional database features like strong consistency, data modeling, query languages, etc.
 2. Enterprise-level scalability and performance similar to the existing state-of-the-art cloud databases

-Applying deterministic database technologies to these [blockchain](https://www.vendia.net/blockchain) applications</span> enables commercial outcomes that can address myriad use cases, giving companies the flexibility to build business networks without the historical challenges of living with inconsistent, incomplete or out-of-date information from their partners.
+Applying deterministic database technologies to these [blockchain](https://www.vendia.net/blockchain) applications enables commercial outcomes that can address myriad use cases, giving companies the flexibility to build business networks without the historical challenges of living with inconsistent, incomplete or out-of-date information from their partners.

 ## Take a closer look at enterprise blockchain